(q) Provisions, contingent liabilities and contingent assets

 59. Investment properties

-The Company's investment properties consist of Thane One Building, Ceejay House and freehold land located at Majiwade Thane and at Takawe.
-Out of the 16 floors, ground to 13 floors have been considered as Investment property by the Management of which 13 Floor has been sold.
+The Company's investment property consist of Thane One Building and freehold land located at Majiwade Thane and at Takawe.
+Out of the 16 floors, ground floor have been considered as Investment Property by the Management and the remaining floors from 1st to 13th floor has been sold.
+Others has been utilised for the purpose of business.

 Criteria used for classification of property as investment property